hellsgod/linux-hC/README.md

 AS=/home/hellsgod/clang21/bin/llvm-as
 ```
 #### Step 3:
-Install clang 20 or clang 21, because some of my compiler flags only work with clang 20 and up.
+Install clang 21, because some of my compiler flags only work with clang 20 and up.
 If you use a clang compiler in your home directory, modify Step 2 to your compiler path.
-If you don't want to install clang 20/21 and you want to use your system wide clang, which is 19.1.7 on Arch Linux, head over to Step 4.
+If you don't want to install clang 21 and you want to use your system wide clang, which is 19.1.7 on Arch Linux, head over to Step 4.

 #### Step 4 (instead of step 3):
 Remove following compiler flags from my compiler-opt.patch: